Medications and Pregnancy

 • SSZ can be taken whilst breastfeeding.

-• As SSZ can cause reduced sperm movement, it should be stopped after 3 months of unsuccessfully trying for pregnancy.
+• As SSZ can cause reduced sperm movement, it should be stopped after 12 months of unsuccessfully trying to father a child.

 • Women who wish to become pregnant can use these medications.